mark-watson/haskell_book/manuscript/tutorial-pure.md

 In line 2 we do not need parenthesis around **f x** because function application has a higher precidence than the operator **:** which adds an element to the beginning of a list.

 Are you pleased with how concise this definition of a map function is?
 Is concise code like **map'** readable to you?
-Speaking of someone who has written hundreds of thousands of lines of Java code for customers, let me tell you that I love the conciseness and readability of Haskell!
+Speaking as someone who has written hundreds of thousands of lines of Java code for customers, let me tell you that I love the conciseness and readability of Haskell!
 I appreciate the Java ecosystem with many useful libraries and frameworks and augmented like fine languages like Clojure and JRuby, but in my opinion using Haskell is a more enjoyable and generally more productive language and programming environment.

 Let's experiment with our **map'** function: